-Bequests to the International Species Information System (ISIS) are deductible from your gross estate under United States (US) law.
+Bequests to the International Species Information System are deductible from your gross estate under United States (US) law.
 As a result, such bequests may offer estate tax advantages.

 Specific Bequest.
 You may name the International Species Information System as the direct beneficiary of a stated amount of money, or a stated percentage of your estate.